Zjx01/Generalized-RNAseq-analysis-pipeline/deisgn document/WBS_document.md

     - [ ] Task 2.3.2: Implement seq data processing function: perform quality control and trim and alignment for reads
           - [ ] generated fastq file and performed quality control, followed by trim and alignment for reads
           - [ ] the first implemmentation would be with a mockup input and a simple statement reporting whether the data is successfully processed, and at least one copy of real data should be loaded to test the function.
-          - [ ] the preprocessed data would be further visualized to search for differentially expressed gene checking between samples
+          - [ ] the preprocessed data would be further searched and visualized for differentially expressed genes between samples

     - [ ] Task 2.3.3: Implement pathway analysis: to found the possible pathways underlying the differenntially expressed genes
+          - [ ] Bar Plot Analysis on enriched gene set
+          - [ ] Dot Plot Analysis on enriched gene set
+          - [ ] Gene network on enriched gene set
+          - [ ] Heatmap on enriched gene set
+          - [ ] etc
   - Activity 2.4: Define a function to save the generated result into a report and warp up the pipline as a snakemake workflow
   - Activity 2.5: Test prototype
 - Activity 3: Build prototype II